Sam Worthington

 Samuel Henry John Worthington, as the actor's full name goes, was born in August 1976 in Godalming, England.
 He grew up in a family of a power plant worker and a housewife, along with his sister Lucinda.

-However, it would be incorrect to call Sam a British actor.
+But calling Sam a British actor would be misleading.
 When he was six months old, the Worthingtons moved to Australia.
-The future actor's childhood was spent in Warnbro, a city on the western part of the continent.
+The future star grew up in Warnbro, a city on Australia's western coast.
 Hence, he is usually equated with Australian action stars like Russell Crowe, Eric Bana, the Hemsworth brothers, or Hugh Jackman.

 Sam Worthington in his youth